 If you’re in the business of sending thousands of emails per day, SendinBlue provides an affordable email marketing tool for businesses with tight budgets.
 The platform also claims to be the best option when it comes to dealing with European customers, as its servers are located in France.

 This email marketing service has all the features you want: a drag-and-drop tool to create your newsletters, real-time reports, and a dedicated IP to increase the security of the emails you send.
+Users really seem to appreciate it.

 - Free plan for unlimited contacts.
 SendinBlue’s free plan lets you send up to 300 emails a day to an unlimited number of contacts.
 (Mailchimp’s free plan limits you to 2,000 subscribers per month.)